Mull-Tokens: Modality-Agnostic Latent Thinking

-\textbf{Interleaving image thoughts fail to improve significantly.} Recall, that the intuitive solution to ``fix'' text-based reasoning is to include visual thoughts (image latents) along with the explicit text thoughts~\cite{yang2025mirage}.
-The results for such an approach applied to our datasets (described in Section~\ref{sec:setup}) are shown in Table \ref{tab:latent_performance} in row e.
+\textbf{Interleaving image thoughts fails to improve significantly.} Recall that the intuitive solution to ``fix'' text-based reasoning is to include visual thoughts (image latents) along with explicit text thoughts~\cite{yang2025mirage}.
+The results of such an approach applied to our datasets (described in Section~\ref{sec:setup}) are shown in Table \ref{tab:latent_performance} in row e.
 We see that it indeed performs better than text-based reasoning (row e vs d), with more gains seen on video reasoning splits (VSI reasoning) and on splits that require reasoning about action consequence and perspectives (SAT-Real and ERQA).
 However, it fails to improve overall from direct-answer finetuning across all benchmarks except SAT~\cite{ray2024sat}.
 It also fails to improve on reasoning splits that are harder and out-of-domain such as BLINK IQ Tests.
-Empirically analyzing the interleaved reasoning outputs reveal two weaknesses - i) the model \emph{rarely} switches to image thoughts and resorts to mostly text reasoning, and ii) if we prompt the model to force it to switch to image thoughts (more details in the supplementary), it actually reduces performance - \eg overall, performance went down by $3\%$ when forced to reason with image thoughts compared to letting the model choose (row e).
-We observe that the text reasoning still suffers from drifting away from visual inputs even after a visual thought, or the model doesn't switch to visual thoughts at the optimal timing (examples in supplementary).
+Empirically analyzing the interleaved reasoning outputs reveal two weaknesses - i) the model \emph{rarely} switches to image thoughts and resorts to mostly text reasoning and hence, suffers the same weaknesses, and ii) if we prompt the model to force it to switch to image thoughts (more details in the supplementary), it actually reduces performance - \eg on BLINK, performance went down by $2\%$ when forced to reason with image thoughts.
+We observe that the text still suffers from drifting away from visual inputs even after a visual thought (examples in supplementary).
 This suggests that while interleaving image thoughts may be helpful sometimes, the model still cannot effectively use it to think towards an accurate answer.